Isaac-the-Man/VFD_CLOCK_REV3/README.md

 ## Hardware
 - Atmega328P-PU with external 16MHz cyrstal as the MCU.
 - FT232RL for USB to TTL converstion (programming the MCU).
 - DS3231M+TRL as the RTC.
-Includes a temperature sensing feedback ciruit for tuning the crystal.
+Includes a temperature sensing feedback circuit for tuning the crystal.
 Error less than a second per year.
 A CR2032 external power source is used as a back-up power when the USB is not connected.
 - WS2812 NeoPixel RGB LED.
 A serial and individually-addressable RGB LED.
 - Adjustable boost converter (AP3012KTR, replaceable): Boost voltage up to 25V.
 Adjustable via a potentiometer.
 Highly efficient.
 - Adjustable buck converter (ST1S12GR, replaceable): Buck voltage down to 2V.
 Adjustable via a potentiometer.
 Highly efficient.